ChipJUICE/Tcl/Tcl for Design Compiler/README.md

 This folder contains all **TCL scripts used for RTL synthesis** using **Synopsys Design Compiler** as part of a complete **RTL → GDSII ASIC flow**.

-The scripts are written to be **modular, reproducible, and technology-agnostic**, with placeholders that can be easily adapted to different designs and PDKs.
+The scripts are written to be **modular and reproducible**, with placeholders that can be easily adapted to different designs and PDKs.

 ---